Chicken Spinach Tortellini Soup

 - 1 cup chopped yellow onion

 - 10 sprigs fresh thyme

 - 2 cups fresh spinach

-- Heat a large pot over medium heat, then add the olive oil, celery, carrots, onion, rosemary, thyme, salt, and a few cracks of black pepper.
+- Heat a large pot over medium heat, then add the butter, celery, carrots, onion, rosemary, thyme, salt, and a few cracks of black pepper.
 Cook for about 10 minutes until softened, stirring every couple minutes to make sure the vegetables don’t brown.

-- Add the Swanson Chicken Broth, bring the soup to a boil, then reduce to a simmer over medium low heat.
+- Add the chicken broth, bring the soup to a boil, then reduce to a simmer over medium low heat.
 Add the tortellini and cook according to package directions, usually about 4 minutes.
 Add the spinach, stir for 1 minute to wilt, then stir in the chopped chicken.

 - Remove the rosemary and thyme stems from the soup, then make any necessary seasoning adjustments.
 Serve and enjoy with bread, if desired!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.